vskh-docker-images/docker-raspberry-pi-runner-debug/README.md

 # docker-raspberry-pi-runner

 Raspberry Pi runner image with updated packages and libraspberrypi.

+Can be used as the last source image of a multistage docker build.